nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guides on building and maintaining web applications, including topics related to APIs and other web development technologies.
-This category currently includes information on APIs, with more topics to be added in the future.
+The Web Development category provides resources and guidance on building and maintaining web applications, including the use of APIs (Application Programming Interfaces).
+This category includes topics such as API design, implementation, and integration to support web development projects.
 *Subcategories: Apis*
 *Items: 2*